 Rookwood is the largest cemetery in the Southern Hemisphere measuring 283 hectares in size and is a popular tourist attraction, featuring significant architectural and social heritage.
 Many of the Victorian era features are protected by a Permanent Conservation Order covering 81 hectares of Rookwood.

-Rookwood is located on Crown Land and is under the jurisdiction of the NSW Department of Lands.
+Rookwood Cemetery is situated on Crown Land.
 The suburb of Lidcombe was formerly known as Rookwood, however a new name for the suburb was adopted to avoid confusion with the cemetery.
 The name Lidcombe was adopted in 1913, adapted from the names of two mayors, Lidbury and Larcombe.

 Trusts and management

 In setting up the cemetery, areas or sections were allocated to different religious groups such as Catholic Church, Anglican Church, based on the proportions of population measured in the 1861 Census.
 An area of 58 acres was allocated to a general section for those without a religion or denomination.
 In 1867, the Government passed the Necropolis Act, which set up separate trusts which allowed each group to manage their own area, set and collect fees.
 Trusts are established to manage the individual sections, i.e. the Anglican, Roman Catholic, Jewish, and the Independent which oversees some 150 acres containing Uniting Church, Congregational, Methodist, Presbyterian and Orthodox sections.
 The Crematorium is managed independently.

 In 1925 the State Government created a Joint Committee, in order to collect a levy from each of the Trusts annually for the construction of and maintenance of roads, fences, paths, drains and other “common property” within the Necropolis.
 The Joint Committee still exists and is composed of one representative from each group of Trustees and nominees of the State government, National Trust, Heritage Council and the NSW Crematorium Company.